 How Can You Start a Podcast?

 It is no rocket science, and I will tell you that.
-Like I said earlier, anyone with basic recording equipment (even the phone’s mic will do) can record a podcast episode.
+Like I said earlier, anyone with basic recording equipment (even the phone’s mic will do) could record a podcast episode.
 And as it needs no licensing or other stuff, you don’t need to invest much.

 Here is a Quick Guide On How to Start a Podcast